 life. so...i have lung cancer! it turns out to be a slow growing one which is darn nice if you are going to get cancer. a pill that is TAILORED for my genetic makeup holds my cancer and lung tumor at bay. targeted therapy it's called. a year since diagnosis and i am still doing well with treatment. lucky me. living life like there is no tomorrow nor yesterday is advice today.
 I will soon start radiation to clear the tumor. i have given up nothing i can't live without and gained so much in this process.
 I TRY NOT TO COMPLAIN MUCH, JUDGE MUCH, HATE MUCH. i still love, cry, laugh, jam, sing and read VORACIOUSLY. hit me up for lessons in music but take away my love for life.

-with my health as i am not a young man anymore and it takes longer to heal. when i want to learn a song i know it will take multiple attempts from metronome work to memorization to walking in picking up the guitar playing a part without charts.
+with my health as i am not a young man anymore. when i want to learn a song i know it will take more effort in the playing.

 when you walk on stage with new material practiced you now have a new place to practice but the audience calls it a performance.
-After the umteenth time performing a piece it starts to become something you own which is nice because if you have not played it in a long time it is like riding a bike to relearn!
+After the umteenth time performing a piece it starts to become something you own.

 Learning an instrument takes much patience and focus over time and repeated attempts.